How to use examples of unreasonable behaviour to divorce your partner

 Step two: Petitioner Vs respondent – what’s the difference?

 The petitioner is the person who starts the divorce.
 This involves submitting in most of the paperwork and dealing with the court.
-The respondent is the person who ‘responds’ to the petition, so is the one who has ‘behaved unreasonably’.
+The respondent is the person who ‘responds’ to the divorce application (previously called the divorce petition), so is the one who has ‘behaved unreasonably’.

-Step three: What unreasonable behaviour examples can be used to divorce or end a civil partnership?
+Step three: What examples of unreasonable behaviour can be used to divorce or end a civil partnership?

 The court needs proof that your marriage has broken down, some examples of this behaviour include;